Battle of Daohuigu: Battle

-Initial attempts to draw Jin forces out of fortress failed so Subutai decided to find a way to bypass Tongguan entirely.
+Initial attempts to draw Jin forces out of the fortress failed, so the Mongols decided to find a way to bypass Tongguan entirely.
+After cutting through the mountainous area of Shangao (present-day Yeoncheon County), the Mongols advanced to the Daohuigu, but were repulsed by Wanyan Heda, who had detected the Mongols' movement, and suffered a heavy defeat, losing more than 10,000 soldiers and tens of thousands of horses (First Battle of Daohuigu).

-Subutai was able to find a route by breaking through the small pass in the hills south of Tongguan.
+However, the Mongolian army had not given up on breaking through Tongguan, and in January 1231, Subutai advanced again to Daohuigu.
 He then sacked the county towns of Lushi and Zhuyang (both in west Henan).

-It looked like Subutai's forces had successfully outflanked Tongguan by passing through mountains but his troops were spread out far too wide over a very large distance.
-The regular Jin armies were unable to stop Subutai's forces from advancing however Wanyan Chenheshang arrived with 1,000 Zhongxiao troops as well as 10,000 regular troops.
-The cavalry forces of Chenheshang once again defeated the Mongols troops and drove them back.
-It was reported Subutai's forces suffered heavy losses during this battle.
+It looked like Subutai's forces had successfully outflanked Tongguan by passing through mountains, but his troops were spread out far too wide over a very large distance.
+General nahemai of Tongguan prevented the invasion of Subutai, and at the same time, requested relief from his friends in the surrounding areas.
+In response to the request, Wanyan Chenheshang arrived with 1,000 Zhongxiao troops as well as 10,000 regular troops.
+The cavalry forces of Chenheshang once again defeated the Mongol troops and drove them back(Second Battle of Daohuigu).
+It was reported that Subutai's forces suffered heavy losses during this battle.

 Aftermath

-Defeated at Tongguan, the Mongol armies turned to sieging Shaanxi’s major cities.
+Defeated at Tongguan, the Mongol armies turned to sieging Shaanxi's major cities.
 They conquered Fengxiang by concentrating 400 trebuchets at a corner of the wall.
-However as the province had heavy famine, this did not help much with resupplying the large Mongol army and the main objective of getting past Tongguan was still not achieved.
-Seeing the difficult situation they were in, the Mongol commanders withdrew back to Inner Mongolia to come up with a new strategy while the army moved northwest to former the Jin-Xia borders to seek provisions and await orders.
+However, as the province had heavy famine, this did not help much with resupplying the large Mongol army and the main objective of getting past Tongguan was still not achieved.
+Seeing the difficult situation they were in, the Mongol commanders withdrew back to Inner Mongolia to come up with a new strategy while the army moved northwest to the former Jin-Xia borders to seek provisions and await orders.

 Ögedei blamed Subutai for the defeat and berated him.
-However Tolui stepped in to defend Subutai stating: "For a military man, victory and defeat are unpredictable.
+However, Tolui stepped in to defend Subutai, stating: "For a military man, victory and defeat are unpredictable.
 Please allow him to establish merit and make this up himself."
 It was noted from some sources that Ögedei would rather blame his generals than admit errors in his strategy. Ögedei was noted to have said during the siege of Fengxiang: "If Muqali were alive, I would not have had to come here myself!"

 This was the third and final victory achieved by the Jin Dynasty against the Mongol Empire due to Wanyan Chenheshang.
-However Jin fortunes came to an end in the following year at the Battle of Sanfengshan.
-This time thanks to the planning of Tolu, Subutai was able to outmaneuver Jin forces.
-As a result of the battle, the top generals, Wanyan Heda, Yila Pua and Wanyan Chenheshang all perished resulting in Jin having no more capacity to resist the Mongols.
+However, Jin fortunes came to an end in the following year at the Battle of Sanfengshan.
+This time, thanks to the planning of Tolu, Subutai was able to outmaneuver Jin forces.
+As a result of the battle, the top generals, Wanyan Heda, Yila Pua, and Wanyan Chenheshang, all perished and resulted in the Jin having no more capacity to resist the Mongols.